Cyclenerd/google-cloud-pricing-cost-calculator/README.md

 1. `COSTS.csv`  : Costs for the resources
 1. `TOTALS.csv` : Total costs per name, resource, project, region and file.

+You can import the CSV files with MS Excel, LibreOffice or Google Sheets.

 ### 4. Get familiar

 Continue to familiarize yourself with the options.
 The following documentations are prepared for this purpose: